bobrippling/ucc-c-compiler/README.markdown

 --------

 The compiler implements C89, C99 and C11 (controllable via `-std=c89/c99/c11`).
-System libraries are fully supported, including ABI compatibility with things like `va_list`.
+System libraries are fully supported, including ABI compatibility with constructs such as `va_list`.
 There are some major additions, listed below:

 - Features added: